by Susan Walker of Earthtones Naturals

-First things First – Hair Texture
+First things First – Hair Width

-Regardless of if your hair is straight, wavy, curly or kinky we all have 3 basic textures: fine, medium and thick which can also be called coarse.
-Texture is not how the hair feels but describes the thickness of each individual strand of hair.
+Regardless of if your hair is straight, wavy, curly or kinky we all have 3 basic widths: fine, medium and thick which can also be called coarse.
+Width is not how the hair feels but describes the thickness of each individual strand of hair.
 The comparison is typically to a piece of thread.
 If your hair is fine, it’s thinner than the thread, medium hair is usually the same width and thick or coarse strands are thicker than the piece of thread.

-Characteristics of Each Hair Texture
+Characteristics of Each Hair Width

 Fine natural hair: